matomo-org/developer-documentation/docs/contributing-to-piwik-core.md

 ### Submitting a plugin

-If you've already developed a plugin that you think should be included in Piwik Core, you can offer it for inclusion.
+If you've already developed a plugin (congratulations!) and you think could be included in Piwik Core, you can offer it for inclusion.
 The adoption of a plugin into the Piwik core requires that we consider such criteria as (but not limited to):

 - audience &ndash; plugin appeals to a broad spectrum of users